backdrop-contrib/flickr/filter/README.txt

 (https://drupal.org/project/autofloat).

-Once you enabled the Flickr Filter submodule, you'll find a section FILTER SETTINGS on the Flickr configuration page at admin/config/media/flickr to provide the default values for the parameters size and heading.
+Once you enabled the Flickr Filter submodule, you'll find a section FILTER OPTIONS on the Flickr configuration page at admin/config/media/flickr to provide the default values for the parameters size and heading.
 Both can be overridden by specifying them in the filter tag, like [flickr- group:id=91484156@N00, size=q, num=8, tags=flowers, heading=none].